CraftAcademyLabs/ca_course/week3/05_using_axios.md

 # Axios

-Axios is a library for making asyncronous network requests.
+Axios is a library for making asynchronous network requests.
+It is designed to handle http requests and responses.
+It's used more often than Fetch (see next section) because it has a larger set of features and it supports older browsers.

+Axios deals with responses using Promises, so it's streamlined and easy to use in our code.
+Axios uses methods like `get()` and `post()` that perform http `GET` and `POST` requests for retrieving or creating resources (there's also `put()` and `delete()` functions built into Axios).

 You need to install it in your project.
 Run:
 ```